QSRR-groundwater-Project/QSRR-model/README.md

 QSRR-Based Groundwater Micropollutant Screening Pipeline

+Our PhD project : Computational Models for Predicting Micropollutant Transfer and Ecotoxicological Risk in Water

 A reproducible Quantitative Structure–Retention Relationship (QSRR) workflow for predicting chromatographic retention indices (RI) and prioritizing groundwater contaminants using mobility, occurrence, and toxicity information.